hugoaslm/Flow_Map_Distillation/README.md

 - Training, evaluation, plotting, and checkpoint utilities
 - Scripts to reproduce experiments and generate outputs

-## Projects' motivations and takeaways
+## Project's motivations and takeaways

 This project sits at the intersection of generative modeling, distillation, and efficient inference: